Apple tax ruling for Ireland shines light on global tax avoidance | DW | 23.07.2020

 Last week Ireland welcomed a court ruling which denied it more than €14 billion of Apple money in back taxes.
-That has brought its tax regime into sharp focus but the problem is global as much as anything else.
+It has brought its tax regime into sharp focus, but the problem is global as much as anything else.

 Back in July 2016, the Irish Central Statistics Office was the bearer of what seemed like good news.
 It posted a revision of earlier data, stating that the country's annual GDP growth for 2015 was a massive 26.3%.